MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 1. On the left, select **OneLake data hub**.

-1. Select the lakehouse that you used as part of the previous previous parts of the tutorial series.
+1. Select the lakehouse that you used as part of the previous parts of the tutorial series.

 1. On the top right, select Open.